 Although exact statistics regarding the prevalence of mild-to-moderate renal failure are not available, the epidemiology of ESRD has been widely documented by the U.S. Renal Data System (USRDS), which collects statistics on all Medicare patients on dialysis.
 Since 1974, Medicare coverage has been extended to virtually all patients on dialysis in the United States; therefore, these data are highly representative of the current dialysis population.
-According to the USRDS, the number of patients with ESRD in the United States was 785,883 in 2018, an increase of 3.2% since 2017 [10].
-In 2018, the number of patients who either received a pre-emptive transplant or initiated home dialysis for the treatment of ESRD reached 18,631, an increase of nearly 10% from 2017 and a near-doubling since 2008 [10].
+According to the USRDS, the number of patients with ESRD in the United States was 807,337 in 2019, an increase of 88.2% since 2002 [11].
+Among patients with incident ESRD in 2021, 7.9% were waitlisted prior to ESRD onset or received a kidney transplant as their initial ESRD treatment modality.
+Although this percentage was relatively low, it represents an increase from 6.4% in 2011 [11].

-The two leading causes of ESRD are diabetes (39% of new patients) and hypertension (26% of new cases) [11].
-New cases of ESRD with diabetes or hypertension listed as the primary cause had been rising rapidly since 1980, but each has declined from 2000 to 2016 [12; 13].
+The two leading causes of ESRD are diabetes (38% of new patients) and hypertension (27% of new cases) [12].
+New cases of ESRD with diabetes or hypertension listed as the primary cause had been rising rapidly since 1980, but each has declined from 2000 to 2016 [13; 14].
 Other less common causes of ESRD include glomerulonephritis, interstitial nephritis, autosomal dominant polycystic kidney disease (the leading genetic cause), and collagen vascular disease.
-Due to the prevalence of kidney transplantation, post-transplantation kidney disease has become the fourth largest cause of ESRD in the United States; however, these patients are reported within their original disease category for epidemiologic purposes [14].
-New cases of diabetic ESRD are expectedly higher with increasing age in all racial groups, but generally stable or only slightly higher among younger individuals [10].
-Statistically, nonwhites are four times more likely to require dialysis.
-Adjusted ESRD prevalence increases with advancing age, with 7,401 cases per million people 65 to 74 years of age and 7,233 cases per million people 75 years of age and older.
-Adjusted ESRD prevalence in Black individuals was essentially unchanged between 2017 and 2018, whereas adjusted prevalence increased by 2.0% and 1.7% in White and Asian individuals, respectively.
-However, adjusted ESRD prevalence in Black Americans was 3.4 times higher than in White Americans in 2018; 10 years earlier, that ratio was 3.8, highlighting the slow progress in addressing the disparity in ESRD prevalence [10].
+Due to the prevalence of kidney transplantation, post-transplantation kidney disease has become the fourth largest cause of ESRD in the United States; however, these patients are reported within their original disease category for epidemiologic purposes [15].
+New cases of diabetic ESRD are expectedly higher with increasing age in all racial groups, but generally lower among younger individuals [11].
+Statistically, non-whites are four times more likely to require dialysis.
+Adjusted ESRD prevalence increases with advancing age, with 7,048 cases per million people 65 to 74 years of age and 7,380cases per million people 75 years of age and older.
+Adjusted ESRD prevalence in Black, White, and Asian individuals was essentially unchanged between 2021 and 2022.
+However, adjusted ESRD prevalence in Black Americans was 23 times higher than in White Americans in 2022; 14 years earlier, that ratio was 3.8, highlighting the slow progress in addressing the disparity in ESRD prevalence [11].

-AKI is primarily a disease of hospitalized patients and often is the result of pre-existing chronic kidney disease [10].
-The adjusted rate of first hospitalization with AKI during a year among Medicare feefor-service beneficiaries increased by approximately 40% over 10 years, from 36.3 admissions per 1,000 person-years in 2009 to 50.8 admissions per 1,000 person-years in 2018 [10].AKI rates are significantly associated with aging and with white race [10].
-The most common causes of AKI vary according to pathophysiology, but possible etiologies include trauma, dehydration/volume depletion, tubulointerstitial disease, glomerulonephritis, and obstruction [2; 7].
+AKI is primarily a disease of hospitalized patients and often is the result of pre-existing chronic kidney disease [11].
+The adjusted rate of first hospitalization with AKI during a year among Medicare feefor-service beneficiaries increased by approximately 32% over 10 years, from 32.5 admissions per 1,000 person-years in 2012 to 42.7 admissions per 1,000 person-years in 2022 [11].
+AKI rates are significantly associated with aging and with white race [11].
+The most common causes of AKI vary according to pathophysiology, but possible etiologies include trauma, dehydration/volume depletion, tubulointerstitial disease, glomerulonephritis, and obstruction [3; 8].